-I just read an article somewhere, where it was mentioned that on June 30th 2012, a leap second was be added to our time.
-On the Leap Second Day, an extra second was added to our clocks at midnight.
-This was done to match the time shown by the official atomic clocks.
+Every few years, a Leap Second needs to be added to Coordinated Universal Time (UTC), so that we keep the time of the day as close to the mean solar time as is possible.
+On a Leap Second Day, an extra second is added to our clocks at midnight.
+This is done to match the time shown by the official atomic clocks.

 The Windows Time Service maintains the date and time synchronization on all clients and servers in the network.